The Elder Scrolls III: Morrowind: Audio

 Morrowinds soundtrack was composed by Jeremy Soule, a video game composer whose previous soundtracks for Total Annihilation and Icewind Dale had earned some acclaim from the gaming press.
 In a Bethesda press release, Soule stated that the "epic quality" of the Elder Scrolls series was "particularly compatible with the grand, orchestral style of music" that Soule enjoys composing "the most".
 Outside Bethesda press releases, some have criticized Morrowinds soundtrack.
 In their reviews of the game, both GameSpot and GameSpy criticized the length of the game's soundtrack and praised its general production quality.
-In the words of GameSpot's Greg Kasavin: "The very first time you boot up Morrowind, you'll be treated to a memorable, stirring theme filled with soaring strings and booming percussion.
+In the words of GameSpots Greg Kasavin: "The very first time you boot up Morrowind, you'll be treated to a memorable, stirring theme filled with soaring strings and booming percussion.
 You'll proceed to hear it literally every five minutes or so during play."
 Soule was aware of the problem and chose to create a soft and minimalist score so as not to wear out players' ears.

 In a feature for Gamasutra, Scott B. Morton, although praising the music itself, declared that Morrowinds soundtrack did not work effectively with the game's gameplay, accomplishing little as an emotional device.
 Morrowinds soundtrack is ambient, with cues only for battle encounters.
 In Morton's view, the lack of variation, response to the game's action, and the short length leave players detached from the game world.
 Alexander Brandon, in another Gamasutra feature, praised Morrowinds soundtrack for its innovative instrumentation.
 In Brandon's opinion, its use of orchestral elements in conjunction with synthesized ones, and the use of what Brandon termed "the 'Bolero' approach", left the game's soundtrack feeling "incredibly dramatic".
 In February 2003, the Academy of Interactive Arts & Sciences nominated Morrowind in the category of "Outstanding Achievement in Original Music Composition" at the 6th Annual Interactive Achievement Awards, but ultimately lost to Medal of Honor: Frontline.

 Morrowind also contained a fair bit of voiced dialogue; an aspect somewhat better received by the gaming press.
 Of note is Lynda Carter, television's Wonder Woman, promoted by Bethesda for her role in voicing the female Nords in the game.
 Morrowinds race-specific voice acting received praise from some reviewers, though was met with disdain from others, who disliked the discord between a culturally inflected voice spoken in an alien dialect and the grammatically flawless dialogue printed in the dialogue boxes.
 The Special Edition Soundtrack was released over DirectSong as a digital release.